SEA - KEF

 The average price of all round-trip flights from Seattle to Reykjavik Keflavik Intl Airport clicked on KAYAK for each day over the last 12 months.

 When flying from Seattle to Reykjavik-Keflavik Airport, you should consider leaving on a Wednesday and avoid Thursdays if you are looking for the best rates.
-For your return to Seattle, you’ll find the best rates on Thursdays and the most expensive ones on Saturdays.
+For your return to Seattle, you’ll find the best rates on Mondays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from Seattle to Reykjavik Keflavik Intl Airport?